Ashanti Martinez: Health care

+Israel

+In January 2024, Martinez attended and spoke at a rally at the Maryland State House to support a resolution calling on Maryland's congressional delegation to support a ceasefire in the Gaza war.

 National politics

 In October 2021, Martinez spoke in support of the Build Back Better Act.

+In April 2025, Martinez attended and spoke at a rally protesting the deportation of Kilmar Abrego Garcia, saying that he believed that there was a "constitutional crisis" in the country and faulting Donald Trump for failing to do "not just the right thing, the moral thing".

 Social issues

 In May 2022, Martinez attended the Lets Say Gay Parade at the University of Maryland, College Park, where he spoke in support of the Trans Health Equity Act, a bill that would require the state's Medicaid program to provide coverage for gender-affirming treatment.
+In May 2023, he and delegate Gabriel Acevero signed onto a letter condemning the censure of two transgender legislators—Zooey Zephyr and Mauree Turner—in Montana and Oklahoma.

 Martinez supports bringing the new Federal Bureau of Investigation headquarters to Prince George's County.

+Transportation

+In July 2025, Martinez supported the Federal Railroad Administration's cancellation of federal grants to study a proposed Maglev train between Washington, D.C. and Baltimore, saying that thousands would have been displaced and disconnected "in the name of a project that served too few and risked too much".

 Personal life

 Martinez is openly gay, coming out to his family at age 13.
 He lives in New Carrollton, Maryland.